AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Task 2: Generate captions for an image

-In this task, we are exploring Azure AI Vision's image captioning and dense captioning capabilities by uploading an image and observing how AI generates descriptive text for the entire image and specific objects within it.
+In this task, we are exploring Azure Vision's image captioning and dense captioning capabilities by uploading an image and observing how AI generates descriptive text for the entire image and specific objects within it.

-Let's use the image captioning functionality of Azure AI Vision to analyze images taken by a camera in the **Northwind Traders** store.
+Let's use the image captioning functionality of Azure Vision to analyze images taken by a camera in the **Northwind Traders** store.
 Image captions are available through the **Caption** and **Dense Captions** features.

-1. On the **AI Services (1)** page, select the **Vision + Document (2)** tile to try out Azure AI Vision and Document capabilities.
+1. On the **AI Services (1)** page, select the **Vision + Document (2)** tile to try out Azure Vision and Document capabilities.

     ![Screenshot of the Vision and Document tile selected on the AI Services page.](./media/AI-l3-5.png)